Skip to main content

 Do not include a 510 or 551 hierarchical superior relationship to “Bedford County (Va.).”

-In summary, record the hierarchical superior relationship when the immediately superior body is known.
+In summary, record the hierarchical superior relationship when the immediate superior body is known.
 When not known, or when in doubt, leave it out.

 Example: